My newest fascination is making individual meals in these cute crock bowls I found at Cost Plus World Market a few weeks ago.

 Add the flour and thyme and stir to coat all the chicken.
 Cook a minute or two to cook off the flour taste.

-Add the milk, cream, and sherry and bring to a simmer.
+Add the milk, cream, sherry, and chicken bouillon, and bring to a simmer.

 Cook until thickened, about 5 minutes.
 At this point if you are adding corn, peas, or a mix of the two to the whole dish just add and stir until incorporated.
 I was making individual portions with different veggies so I ladled the chicken mixture into bowls and added the corn or peas or mixture to each dish and stirred to combine.